DuxfordSBD/duxfordsbd.github.io/_posts/news/2013-10-04-saturday-5th-october.md

     - news
 ---

-This Saturday is the 2013 Duxford Soap Box Derby race!
 Raising money for Cancer Research UK.

 The teams are ready, the hype is building, the time is nearly here...